dgurnari/knotdata/data/HFK/README.md

 | `total_rank`     | Sum of all HFK ranks (dimension of the chain complex)                       |
 | `signature`      | Knot signature (a classical knot invariant)                                 |

-### 🧠 Notes on Format

-- The `ranks` column encodes the full bigraded homology as a dictionary mapping `(Alexander grading, Maslov grading)` to the rank (multiplicity) of generators.
-- All homology ranks are over ℤ/2ℤ.
-- Knots with `L_space_knot = True` satisfy certain Floer homological properties relevant in contact and 3-manifold topology.
-- The `epsilon`, `nu`, and `tau` invariants provide concordance information and bounds on the 4-ball genus.

 ### 📦 Example Entry